danwing/cidfi/draft-wing-cidfi.md

 Connection ID can be immediately used by the peer during connection migration when the topology changes.

-Note the source IP address and source UDP port number are not signaled by design.
+Note that the source IP address and source UDP port number are not signaled by design.
 This is because NATs ({{?NAPT=RFC3022}},
 {{?NAT=RFC2663}}), multiple NATs on the path, IPv6/IPv4 translation, similar technologies, and QUIC connection migration all complicate